wx13/jedi/README.txt

 undo-able; the second is not.

-Running ruby scripts a startup
+Running ruby scripts at startup
 ------------------------------

 The "-s" or "--script" option specifies script files or directories